-Although these are very intriguing looking fancy goldfish, their bubble sacs are easily broken.
+These fancy goldfish have a very intriguing appearance, but their bubble sacs are easily broken.
 The sacs are notorious for getting caught in the water uptake valves of aquarium filters.
-It helps to have a foam cover over the valve to help prevent this.
-Most the time broken bubbles will grow back, but sometimes they may not grow back at all.
-And when they do grow back, they are a different shape and size and won't match their other bubble.
-Broken bubbles heal slowly and are subject to infection, so keep an eye on your fish and be ready to treat it if necessary.
+A foam cover over the valve should help prevent this.
+Most the time, broken bubbles will grow back but have a different shape and size that does not match the other bubble.
+Sometimes a broken bubble will not grow back at all.
+Additionally, broken bubbles heal slowly and are subject to infection, so keep an eye on your fish and be ready to treat it if necessary.

-Besides its infamous bubbles, the Bubble Eye Goldfish is one a most unique looking of the goldfish varieties.
-Along with the Lionhead Goldfish, the Bubble Eye Goldfish is a dorsal-less goldfish.
-The dorsal fin is the one seen on the top of a fish's back.
-There is a variety bred in China that has a dorsal fin, however this variety does not qualify for show by the the Goldfish Society of America (GFSA).
+Besides its infamous bubbles, the Bubble Eye Goldfish is one the most unique-looking of the goldfish varieties.
+Along with the Lionhead Goldfish, the Bubble Eye Goldfish is dorsal-less, so it does not have a fin on the top of its back.
+One variety of Bubble Eye Goldfish bred in China does have a dorsal fin, but this variety does not qualify for show by the the Goldfish Society of America (GFSA).

-The Bubble Eye Goldfish is one of the more rounded or egg-shaped fancy gold fish, rather than having the long slender body seen in Common Goldfish or the Shubunkins.
-It has a double-tail and its body shape and size are very similar to the Celestial Eye Goldfish.
-Like the Celestial its eyes are upturned, though not as extreme as on the Celestial.
-Both these goldfish also have a little bit slimmer body than other round or egg-shaped goldfish.
-It is available in a variety of goldfish colors that include solids of red, blue, chocolate, and black; bi-colors of red/white and red/black; and also calicos.
+The Bubble Eye Goldfish is one of the more rounded or egg-shaped fancy gold fish, which distinguishes it from the long, slender body seen in Common Goldfish or the Shubunkins.
+It has a double-tail, and its body shape and size are very similar to the Celestial Eye Goldfish.
+Like the Celestial, the Bubble Eye's eyes are upturned, though not as extremely as the Celestial's.
+Both of these goldfish have bodies that are a little bit slimmer than other round or egg-shaped goldfish.
+The Bubble Eye is available in a variety of goldfish colors that include solids of red, blue, chocolate, and black; bi-colors of red/white and red/black; and calicos.

-The goldfish of today are descendants of a wild carp fish, known as the Prussian Carp, Silver Prussian carp, or Gibel Carp Carassius gibelio (syn: Carassius auratus gibelio) which was described by Bloch in 1782.
-These wild carp originated in Asia; Central Asia (siberia).
-They inhabit the slow moving and stagnant waters of rivers, lakes, ponds, and ditches feeding on plants, detritus, small crustaceans, and insects.
-For many years it was believed that goldfish had originated from the Crucian Carp or Golden Carp Carassius auratus auratus described by Linnaeus in 1758, but more recent research is pointing toward the former.
+The goldfish of today are descendants of a species of wild carp known as the Prussian Carp, Silver Prussian carp, or Gibel Carp Carassius gibelio (syn: Carassius auratus gibelio), which was described by Bloch in 1782.
+These wild carp originated in Central Asia (Siberia).
+They inhabit the slow moving and stagnant waters of rivers, lakes, ponds, and ditches, feeding on plants, detritus, small crustaceans, and insects.

-Goldfish were originally developed in China, but by the 1500’s goldfish were traded to Japan, to Europe in the 1600's, and to America by the 1800's.
-The majority of the fancy goldfish were being developed by Oriental breeders.
-The results of this centuries long endeavor is the wonderful goldfish colors and forms we see today.
-Today domesticated goldfish are distributed world-wide.
+Goldfish were originally developed in China.
+By the 1500s, goldfish were traded to Japan, arriving in Europe in the 1600s and America in the 1800s.
+The majority of the fancy goldfish were developed by Asian breeders.
+We can see the results of this centuries-long endeavor in the wonderful colors and shapes of goldfish today.
+Domesticated goldfish are now distributed world-wide.

 The Bubble Eye Goldfish, also known as the Water-Bubble Eye Goldfish, was developed in China.
 It is one of the more than 125 captive bred fancy goldfish varieties.

 The Water-Bubble Eye Goldfish, also called the Bubble Eye Goldfish, is an egg-shaped variety of goldfish.
-It is double-tailed and its body shape and size are very similar to the Celestial Goldfish, being a bit slimmer body than other egg-shaped goldfish.
-Also like the Celestial its eyes are upturned, though not as extremely.
+It has a double-tail, and its body shape and size are very similar to the Celestial Goldfish, which is also a bit slimmer than other egg-shaped goldfish.
+Also, like the Celestial, its eyes are upturned, though not as extremely.

-Fluid-filled sacks begin to develop as bubbles under its eyes at an age of 6-9 months and by the time they are 2 years old, the bubbles are very large.
-It is one of the dorsal less goldfish, though there is also a variety bred in China that has a dorsal fin.
+Fluid-filled sacks begin to develop as bubbles under its eyes at an age of 6-9 months.
+By the time they are 2 years old, the bubbles are very large.
+It is one of the dorsal-less goldfish, though one variety bred in China does have a dorsal fin.

-Bubble Eye Goldfish are some of the more delicate species of goldfish.
-They are not recommended as a beginner fish, or for community aquariums.
+Bubble Eye Goldfish are among the more delicate species of goldfish.
+They are not recommended as a beginner fish or for community aquariums.
 Unlike the flat-bodied types of goldfish, they have a lower tolerance for pollution.
 They will need good care and plenty of space.
-When it comes to feeding, they will not thrive well with fast competitive tank mates.
+When it comes to feeding, they will not thrive with fast, competitive tank mates.

-Be careful when netting these fish, as their eyes are easily damaged.
-Also be careful of filter intakes, if there is a strong water flow the bubble sacs of these fish can get sucked into it and burst.
+Be careful when netting these fish as their eyes are easily damaged.
+Also, be careful of filter intakes.
+If there is a strong water flow, the bubble sacs of these fish can get sucked into the intake and burst.
 Adding some soft sponge filter media over the intake valve can help.